uc-cdis/gen3.org/content/resources/user/submit-data.md

 The `program` and `project` nodes are the most upstream nodes and are created by a commons administrator.
 The first node submitted by data contributors after `core_metadata_collection` depends on the specific data dictionary employed by the data commons but is usually the `study` or `experiment` node, which points directly upstream to the `project` node.

-Often next the study participants are recorded in the `case` or `subject` node, and subsequently any clinical information (demographics, diagnoses, etc.), biospecimen data (biopsy samples, extracted analytes), or other experimental methods/details are linked to each case.
+Often the study participants are recorded in the `case` or `subject` node, and subsequently any clinical information (demographics, diagnoses, etc.), biospecimen data (biopsy samples, extracted analytes), or other experimental methods/details are linked to each case.

 ### More about Specifying Required Links
 * * *

 At least one link is required for every record in a TSV, and sometimes multiple links could be specified.
-The links are specified in a TSV with the variable header `<nodes>.submitter_id`, where <nodes\> is the back-reference of the upstream node the record is linking to.
+The links are specified in a TSV with the variable header `<nodes>.submitter_id`, where <nodes\> the back-reference of the upstream node record is linking to.
 The value of this link variable is the specific `submitter_id` of the parent record.
 TSV or JSON templates that list all the possible link headers can be downloaded from the Data Dictionary Viewer on the data commons' website.

 For example, there are four cases in two studies in one `project`.
 The `study` node was made with two study `submitter_id`s: "study-01" and "study-02".
 The "case.tsv" file uploaded to describe the study participants enrolled will have a corresponding study.